tyzhou05/tyzhou06.github.io/index.md

 ---

 <p>
   Hi!
-I'm Tony (he/him), originally from San Jose, CA, but now currently a student at the University of Washington, Seattle.
+I'm Tony (he/him), a student at the University of Washington studying Computer Science.
 </p>

 <p>